ankursrivastavakit/Kalman_Project/Readme.md

 - The user can input the starting X and Y positions in the console
 - The final positions are shown in the console as well as the Grouth Truth values
 - Generate CSV file for KF positions at each time step
-- Read this CSV file with Python and create plots (trajectories with RMSE)
+- Read this CSV file with Python and create plots

 ## Features in development:
 - Implement a least squares solver and compare EKF with LSQ
+- Calculate RMSE for the filters and an additional plot
 - Implement unscented Kalman filter and compare to EKF
 - Integrate vehicle model and generate system input for reconstructing the orientation of a vehicle